Namkoong Won

 Namkoong Won (1 August 1934 – 5 February 2024) was a South Korean actor.
 Namkoong was born Hong Gyeong-il in 1934.
 He was a popular actor of the 1960s along with Shin Seong-il, Shin Young-kyun and Choi Moo-ryong.
 His son was South Korean politician, Hong Jung-wook.
 Namkoong died from cancer at the Asan Medical Center in Seoul, on 5 February 2024, at the age of 89.

+He was nicknamed "the Gregory Peck of Korea", due to his physical remembrance with the American actor.